linode/docs/docs/uptime/monitoring/monitoring-servers-with-monit.md

     check file mail.log with path /var/log/mail.log
         if timestamp > 10 minutes then alert

 This mail server is normally busy around the clock.
-If the mail.log file has not been touched for ten minutes, something is probably wrong and I want to know about it.
+If the mail.log file has not been touched for ten minutes, something is probably wrong and you should be alerted.

 You can also use the filesystem monitor to confirm that cron jobs have completed correctly.
 Add a line in your job script (that will only be reached upon success) to `touch <filename>`, then have Monit check the file's timestamp age.
 If it's an hourly job, use a value "> 65 minutes".
 If it's an overnight job, use "> 25 hours".
 The extra margin allows for some variability in job time-to-complete.

-So for example, I have a nightly backup script that cron runs in the wee hours.
-In that script is a line that only executes on a successful backup:
+So for example, consider a nightly backup script that cron can run in the wee hours.
+In that script should be a line that only executes after a successful backup:

     touch /tmp/backup-ok

-Then, in monitrc I have:
+Then, in monitrc you'd have:

     check file nightly-backup with path /tmp/backup-ok
         if timestamp > 25 hours then alert

-If the backup does not complete, then the next morning I will have an alert message waiting for me, and the server's Monit web page will show nightly-backup with a red status of "Timestamp failed."
+If the backup does not complete, then the next morning an alert message will be waiting, and the server's Monit web page will show nightly-backup with a red status of "Timestamp failed."

 ###Remote Hosts